AlexanderVanhee/bazaar/docs/overview.md

 - Filter through applications very quickly using a very forgiving search routine

-  - For instance, if a user quickly types `ikscep`{.verbatim} into the search field, Inkscape will still appear as the top result.

 - Run in the background and respond to desktop search queries with application info, using the same search routine as in-application